krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p14_KwayMerge/readme.txt

 We can, then, remove the top element from the heap to get the smallest element and push the next element from the same array, to which this smallest element belonged, to the heap

+NOTE: to track value, array(list) where we took this value, index of this value in this collection, we can store this data in class Data {
+    int listId;  //number # of list
+    int pos;    //index of value in the list with number = listId int value;

+    Data(int listId, int pos, int value) {
+        this.listId = listId;
+        this.pos = pos;
+        this.value = value;
+    }
+}

+and add Data elements to the heap (see src/solving_techniques/p14_KwayMerge/SmallestNumberRange.java)

 Theory:
 from https://www.geeksforgeeks.org/merge-k-sorted-linked-lists-set-2-using-min-heap/
 1) Create a min-heap and insert the first element of all the ?k? linked lists.